 Andy GroveJoseph Pulitzer

-"The very embodiment of American journalism":
+"The very embodiment of American journalism"

 A veteran of the Civil War and a member of the 1st New York Cavalry Regiment which he joined almost immediately upon his arrival in the US.
 He would quickly become the first publishing tycoon, promoting excellence in journalism and eventually founding the Pulitzer Prize.
 He was also responsible for building of the Statue of Liberty!

-- See more Famous Hungarians on
+- See more Famous Hungarians

 DISCLAIMER: The American Hungarian Federation does not necessarily endorse the content or opinions expressed by its individual members

-© 2003 - 2007 American Hungarian Federation®, All Rights Reserved
+and member organizations. © American Hungarian Federation®, All Rights Reserved